projectpotos/projectpotos.github.io/docs/guide/own-role/cicd.md

 ## Commit message linting

-We commit our self to only use [Conventional Commits](https://www.conventionalcommits.org) messages.
-Thus we have a linter installed, rejecting any commits not follwing this standard.
+We are committed to using only [Conventional Commits](https://www.conventionalcommits.org) messages.
+Thus we have a linter installed, rejecting any commits which are not following this standard.

-## Semantic Versioning
+## Semantic versioning

-To allow referencing specific versions of a Ansible role in the Specs Repository, with each merged PR into the main branch an new version according to the [Semantic Versioning](https://semver.org/) convention is released.
+To allow referencing specific versions of an Ansible role in the Specs Repository, each merged PR into the main branch releases a new version according to the [Semantic versioning](https://semver.org/) convention.
 We do not release the new version `x.y.z` but also update the tags to `x.y` and `x`, to allow for a more relaxed version definition.